Buying Guide

 Servers

-Expansion models can be attached or “bayed” together easily to form rows, which is ideal for hot-aisle/cold-aisle cooling techniques.
+Racks can be attached or “bayed” together easily to form rows—an ideal configuration for hot-aisle/cold-aisle airflow management.

 Disassembled shipping